dariandzirko/rusty-qr-scanner/README.md

 <div align="center">

-# Title
+# rusty-qr-scanner
 ---
 </div>

-The goal of this repo was to build a QR code scanner and test the functionality I wrote in my other image processing library <https://github.com/dariandzirko/oxidized-image-processing>.
+The goal of this repo is to build a QR code scanner and test the functionality I wrote in my other image processing library <https://github.com/dariandzirko/oxidized-image-processing>.

-## Demo
----

-I will talk to how both projects are working in tandem as I eventually ended up using this repo as the binary for running the code of my wrapper repo.

-### Functionality Goals
+## Functionality Goals
 ---

 - [x] Magnitude of Gradient